SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: A new class of edge labelings: -labelings

 We conclude this section with some relaxations that may be made in the hypotheses of our main results without changing the conclusions.

-\begin{rk} In the notion of $SB$-labeling, we may replace the finiteness requirement for our lattices by instead requiring them to be locally finite with a unique minimal element.
+\begin{rk} In the notion of an $SB$-labeling, we may replace the finiteness requirement for our lattices by instead requiring them to be locally finite with a unique minimal element.
 Our proofs all go through unchanged in such cases, allowing us to call such lattices $SB$-lattices and draw all of the same conclusions.
-Young's lattice will provide one such example. \end{rk}
+Young's lattice will provide one such example, as we will show in Section ~\ref{application-section}. \end{rk}

 \begin{defn} Let us say that a finite poset $P$ with unique minimal and maximal elements is an {\bf atom-near-lattice} if each pair of elements $u,v \in P$ with $u<v$ has the property that each collection $S$ of atoms of the closed interval $[u,v]$ has a unique least upper bound $\vee_{a\in S} a$. \end{defn}